-Pre-Collegiate Program participants choose from courses offered in Session C (June 22—August 14) and Session D (July 6—August 14).
-You will find courses to meet and challenge your desire to learn.
-Whether you are looking for the next set of courses beyond your high school offerings, exploring a possible college major, or you're ready to try courses in an area of special interest, you can find it at Berkeley in the summer!
+Pre-Collegiate Program participants choose from courses offered in Session C (June 19 - August 11) and Session D (July 3 - August 11).
+Find courses to meet and challenge your desire to learn.
+Whether you are looking for the next set of courses beyond your high school offerings, exploring a possible College major, or you're ready to try courses in an area of special interest, you can find it at Berkeley in the summer!
 Learn from and with the best, and an adviser at Summer Sessions will work with you every step of the way.

-• A personal letter of commendation from the Dean of Summer Sessions, Study Abroad, and Lifelong Learning for passing grades
+- A personal letter of commendation from the Dean of Summer Sessions, Study Abroad, and Lifelong Learning for passing grades upon email request.

 *Acceptance of transfer credit is always at the discretion of the accepting institution.

-The application will be available Tuesday, February 17.
 Applications are reviewed as they are received.
 All applicants must submit a completed application before they are considered for participation in the program.
-The deadline to apply is Friday, June 5.
-Applications will not be accepted after this date.

 Have a question?